 I really started to enjoy the work I was doing at the startup.
 The atmosphere was great, the work was fun, and I met many interesting people in the building our office was in.
 It was an office space for startups, so there were many interesting startups around.
 Ranging from electric delivery bikes to artificial intelligence software for airplane routes.
 I also had fun with my colleagues next to work, including going to ‘Fasching’, the Carnival in Austria.

 Through my workplace and AIESEC I found out Graz has a lot of startups.
 Graz is home to three universities, from which young entrepreneurs graduate with fresh ideas they develop in Graz.
 This makes it a very nice place to work, with a very entrepreneurial atmosphere.
 I joined AIESEC to a ‘Startup Spritzer’, an event where people working at startups meet and share their ideas.
 It was amazing to see all the young entrepreneurs giving shape to their ideas.

 Shorter, but just as good

 Unfortunately, my time in Graz was cut short by the outbreak of the corona virus, but I still had a fantastic time there.
-All the fun I had at work and with my friends from AIESEC will stay with me for a long time, and I would recommend anyone to seize the opportunity to go on an internship with AIESEC!
+All the fun I had at work and with my AIESEC friends will stay with me for a long time.
+I would recommend anyone to seize the opportunity to go on an internship with AIESEC!